The Admissions Process

 How many letters of recommendation should I submit, and who should they be from?

-We like to see three letters of recommendation.
-Four is fine, but the marginal value of adding letters declines steeply after that.
+We require three letters of recommendation.
 While we read all letters we receive, those written by professional philosophers who know you and have read your work are especially valuable.
 That said, letters from non-philosophers can be quite valuable if much of your course work was done outside philosophy or if you intend to focus on particularly interdisciplinary areas of philosophy.
-(For example, if you are planning to pursue ancient philosophy then a letter from your Greek Professor might be useful, or if you want to work in the philosophy of physics then a letter from your thermodynamics professor might be called for.)
+(For example, if you are planning to pursue ancient philosophy then a letter from your Greek professor might be useful, or if you want to work in the philosophy of physics then a letter from your thermodynamics professor might be called for.)
 Ideally, at least two letter writers should have served as your professor in college classes.